You are currently viewing How To Grow Course Sales Using Lesson Previews

 If your learning tech system doesn’t allow you to offer free previews of lessons, you may be able to configure a small mini-course with free access to lessons.

-You can then use the free mini-course to offer free previews so that prospects can learn about your teaching style and skills.
+You can then use the free mini-course to offer free previews so prospects can learn about your teaching style and skills.

 At the end of your mini-course, you can have a “What’s next” video or “If you’re interested in more” pdf that provides links and an overview of your full premium course.